dudi938/Forcecout/README.md

 Up the spring application
+1. cd /
-1. clone the repo
+2. clone the repo
-2. cd to Forcecout/Spring/complete
+3. cd to Forcecout/Spring/complete
-3. run : chmod +x ./run.sh
+4. run : chmod +x ./run.sh
-4. run: ./run.sh
+5. run: ./run.sh

 now you can access the spring app in http://<your_host>:8080/forsecout and http://<your_host>:8080 For every request to this url's the app will write a message in this format "<timestamp>: HttpRequest to /<specific routing>" to PV in /log called spring.log

 Up the ELK
-5. run: docker-compose up -d (wait ~3-5 minuts)
+6. run: docker-compose up -d (wait ~3-5 minuts)